gihanmarasingha/autogradinglean/README.md

   a 'final_grade' which is the maximum of the manual grade and the autograder result.
 * A file `no_commitsXXX.xlsx` is placed in the `query_output` subdirectory when you run `find_no_commit_candidates()`.
   This shows those candidates who have accepted the assignment but have not yet made a commit.

+### Example run

+Let's suppose you have created a `GitHubClassroom` object called `myclass` in the previous example run.
+You ran `myclass.list_assignments()` to get a list of the assignments.
+Suppose you discovered that the assignment you wish to mark has id `123123`.
+You can perform all the autograding functions simply as follows:

+      ass = myclass.assignments[123123]
+      ass.autograde()

+If more students submit after you have run the all-one-one autograde command, you can download the new repos and grade them as follows:

+      ass.get_student_repos()
+      ass.configure_student_repos()
+      ass.run_autograding()

+To find the students who have accepted the assignment but not committed, run

+      ass.find_no_commit_candidates()

 ## What is GitHub Classroom?